opencv/opencv/modules/calib3d/doc/camera_calibration_and_3d_reconstruction.rst

 calibrateCamera
 ---------------
+Finds the camera intrinsic and extrinsic parameters from several views of a calibration pattern.

 .. ocv:function:: double calibrateCamera( InputArrayOfArrays objectPoints, InputArrayOfArrays imagePoints, Size imageSize, InputOutputArray cameraMatrix, InputOutputArray distCoeffs, OutputArrayOfArrays rvecs, OutputArrayOfArrays tvecs, int flags=0 )

-    Finds the camera intrinsic and extrinsic parameters from several views of a calibration pattern.
+.. ocv:pyfunction:: cv2.calibrateCamera(objectPoints, imagePoints, imageSize, cameraMatrix, distCoeffs[, rvecs[, tvecs[, flags]]]) -> retval, cameraMatrix, distCoeffs, rvecs, tvecs

+.. ocv:cfunction:: double cvCalibrateCamera2( const CvMat* objectPoints, const CvMat* imagePoints, const CvMat* pointCounts, CvSize imageSize, CvMat* cameraMatrix, CvMat* distCoeffs, CvMat* rvecs=NULL, CvMat* tvecs=NULL, int flags=0 )

+.. ocv:pyoldfunction:: cv.CalibrateCamera2(objectPoints, imagePoints, pointCounts, imageSize, cameraMatrix, distCoeffs, rvecs, tvecs, flags=0)-> None

-    :param objectPoints: Vector of vectors of calibration pattern points in the calibration pattern coordinate space.
+    :param objectPoints: In the new interface it is a vector of vectors of calibration pattern points in the calibration pattern coordinate space.
 The outer vector contains as many elements as the number of the pattern views.
 If the same calibration pattern is shown in each view and it is fully visible, all the vectors will be the same.
 Although, it is possible to use partially occluded patterns, or even different patterns in different views.
 Then, the vectors will be different.
 The points are 3D, but since they are in a pattern coordinate system, then, if the rig is planar, it may make sense to put the model to a XY coordinate plane so that Z-coordinate of each input object point is 0.

+        In the old interface all the vectors of object points from different views are concatenated together.

-    :param imagePoints: Vector of vectors of the projections of calibration pattern points. ``imagePoints.size()`` and ``objectPoints.size()`` and ``imagePoints[i].size()`` must be equal to ``objectPoints[i].size()`` for each ``i``.
+    :param imagePoints: In the new interface it is a vector of vectors of the projections of calibration pattern points. ``imagePoints.size()`` and ``objectPoints.size()`` and ``imagePoints[i].size()`` must be equal to ``objectPoints[i].size()`` for each ``i``.

+        In the old interface all the vectors of object points from different views are concatenated together.

+    :param pointCounts: In the old interface this is a vector of integers, containing as many elements, as the number of views of the calibration pattern.
+Each element is the number of points in each view.
+Usually, all the elements are the same and equal to the number of feature points on the calibration pattern.

     :param imageSize: Size of the image used only to initialize the intrinsic camera matrix.